rainyrubyzhou/AccuVIR/readme.md

 ### Step 2: Apply gene prediction tool (Genemark recommended)

-Due to the license requirement of [Genemark](http://exon.gatech.edu/GeneMark/) tools, users need to preinstall the tool or run it [online](http://exon.gatech.edu/GeneMark/) in this step.
+Due to the license requirement of [Genemark](http://exon.gatech.edu/GeneMark/) tools, users need to preinstall the tool or run it [online](http://exon.gatech.edu/GeneMark/gmhmmp.cgi) in this step (GeneMark.hmm recommended).

 `.gtf` output file is required for next step. (e.g. `X_ON_Y_filtered.fa.gtf`)